 - We accept objective evaluation.
 Our school has outside evaluators who have no prior involvement with our school or our sponsoring authorities to provide annual and scheduled evaluations.

 - We are recognized.
-Divine Savior Academy is accredited by the Southern Association of Colleges and Schools (SACS), the Association of Independent Schools of Florida (AISF), the National Council of Private School Accreditation (NCPSA), Accreditation International (AI), and the Wisconsin Evangelical Lutheran Synod School Accreditation (WELSSA) and is listed on all accreditation registries.
+Divine Savior Academy is accredited by the Southern Association of Colleges and Schools (SACS) and AdvancedEd, the Association of Independent Schools of Florida (AISF), the National Council of Private School Accreditation (NCPSA), Accreditation International (AI), and the Middle States Association of Colleges and Schools (MSA) and is listed on all accreditation registries.

 - We are self-evaluating.
 Our school demonstrates a capacity to control our own quality and a willingness to evaluate and improve our programs.